Clypeiform/SC-1015-Project/README.md

-# SC-1015-Project: AniFame Succesful Apps
+# SC-1015-Project: Gaming Succesful Apps

 ## Our Motivation:
 - Mobile Games are currently increasing in popularity, experiencing a 3.5% increase in installments from November 2020 to October 2021 (SensorTower,2021)